Astig-1982/The-Quiz-Project/README.md

 ## Content:

-I have not used any content from external sources.
+No content from external sources have been used.

 ## Media:

-I have not used any media from external sources.
+Not media from external sources have been used.